 Creating a Montessori playroom in your home is actually much easier than you may think!
 Here is a short and sweet guide to creating a play space that is perfectly geared for learning, empowerment, and fun!

-Also, a well-organized Montessori playroom promotes independence, too.
+A well-organized child’s Montessori playroom promotes independence, too.
 Nurturing a child’s autonomy is at the heart of Montessori, after all!

-Here are some three key things to keep in mind while designing your child’s play space:
+Here are three key things to keep in mind while designing your child’s play space:

 Simple doesn’t mean boring – In fact, it’s quite the opposite!
 In a playroom, simplicity increases your child’s interest in their toys and reduces distractions and upset caused by overstimulation.

 Making a cozy space for your little one make their space comfortable and enjoyable to be in.
 You may consider including a cozy reading corner for when they want some independent play and reading time, too.

 Keep these tips in mind while simplifying your space:

 - Limited options: Try to aim for 10 toys (or less) at any given time.
 Each activity should be engaging and interesting to them.
 Provide options that work on both their fine and gross motor skills, but only offer a limited number of toys and activities at any given time.